chungcf2006/CSCI4430-asgn2-Go-Back-N/README.md

 ### 3.2 APIs
 Our GBN protocol exports a set of APIs that are called by both `myftpclient` and `myftpserver` (see our programs).
 Your job is to provide implementation for the APIs.
 Specifically, myftpclient calls the following APIs:
 - `void mygbn_init_sender(struct mygbn_sender* mygbn_sender, char* ip, int port, int N, int timeout)`: It initializes the sender socket and the related server IP address and port in `mygbn_sender`.
-It also specifies the parameter N for the GBN protocol and the retransmission timeout timeout in seconds.
+It also specifies the parameter `N` for the GBN protocol and the retransmission timeout `timeout` in seconds.

 - `int mygbn_send(struct mygbn_sender* mygbn_sender, unsigned char* buf, int len)`:
-It sends the data in buf of size len to the receiver.
+It sends the data in `buf` of size len to the receiver.
 It returns the number of bytes that have been sent, or -1 if there is any error.

 - `void mygbn_close_sender(struct mygbn_sender* mygbn_sender)`: It terminates the sender connection, closes the sender socket, and releases all resources.

 On the other hand, `myftpserver` calls the following APIs:

-- `void mygbn_init_receiver(struct mygbn_receiver* mygbn_receiver, int port)`: It initializes the receiver socket and binds the port to the socket in mygbn receiver.
+- `void mygbn_init_receiver(struct mygbn_receiver* mygbn_receiver, int port)`: It initializes the receiver socket and binds the port to the socket in `mygbn_receiver`.

 - `int mygbn_recv(struct mygbn_receiver* mygbn_receiver, unsigned char* buf, int len)`: It receives the data in buf of size len to the receiver.
 It returns the size of packets that have been received, or -1 if there is any error.